garaio/remcloud-message-bus-api/README.md

 [Masterdata.Unit.Updated](#masterdataunitupdated) | Data associated to a rentable unit has changed; you get the reference plus all changed attributes
 [Masterdata.Unit.Deleted](#masterdataunitdeleted) | The unit was deleted
 |||
-Management.Unit.TenantMovedIn | Informs that the tenant started renting the unit; Spec / Implementation pending Management.Unit.TenantMovedOut | Informs that the tenant stopped renting the unit; Spec / Implementation pending
+Rental.Unit.TenantMovedIn | Informs that the tenant started renting the unit; Spec / Implementation pending Rental.Unit.TenantMovedOut | Informs that the tenant stopped renting the unit; Spec / Implementation pending

 #### Masterdata.Property.Created
 Field | Type | Content / Remarks